Azure/Vision-AI-DevKit-Pages/docs/_docs/09-Create_Train_Vision_ML_Project.md

     name: Windows
   - platform: macos
     name: macOS
-last_modified_at: 2019-03-13
+last_modified_at: 2019-03-15
 ---
 ## What you will do
 * Create a vision classifier model using the Azure Custom Vision (Preview) portal.

 ## What you will need
 * A valid Azure subscription.
-[Create an account for free.}(https://azure.microsoft.com/free/)
+[Create an account for free.](https://azure.microsoft.com/free/)
 * A set of images for use in training your classifier.
-* Specific login credentials to download Vision AI DevKit compatible models.

 ## Setup your vision classifier
 1. Using a browser, login to the Azure Custom Vision Service (Preview) at [https://www.customvision.ai.](https://www.customvision.ai)
-    - (Note: You will need to use a specific username/password at this time.
-This is a temporary measure for downloading a model in the format needed by the Vision AI Dev Kit.
-An upcoming release of customvision.ai will provide this support to all users.
-Please review the Teams Wiki for access details.)
+    - (Note: Please review the Teams Wiki for pre-GA access details.)

-2. Follow these instructions for [How to build a classifier with Custom Vision](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/getting-started-build-a-classifier), with the following modifications for the Vision AI Dev Kit hardware.
+2. Follow these instructions for [How to build a classifier with Custom Vision](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/getting-started-build-a-classifier), using the following information for the Vision AI Dev Kit hardware.

     - When creating a new project, use these recommended settings:
          - **Project Type** - [Classification]